nortikin/sverchok/docs/lessons_01.rst

 **prerequisites**

-You should have a general understanding of Vectors and Trigonometry, if not then work your way through related KhanAcademy content, they are fantastic and comprehensive.
-It is essential for meaningful use of Sverchok to have a grasp on these concepts, maybe not initially, but later you'll want to do cooler and complex stuff.
+You should have a general understanding of Vectors and Trigonometry, if not then soon enough parts of these lessons might be confusing.
+If you want to get the most of out Sverchok but don't have a strong Math background then work your way through related KhanAcademy content, it's a great resource and mind bogglingly comprehensive.

 Lesson 01
 ---------